 Erie Street Cemetery

-Erie Street Cemetery is open to visitors during the day and intrepid history buffs can stroll amongst... the 150+-year-old stones.Continue to 9 of 16 below.
+Erie Street Cemetery is open to visitors during the day and intrepid history buffs will enjoy strolling amongst the historic stone markers.

-The Akron Civic Theater opened in 1929 as the Loewe's Theater, one of a number of jewels in the theater magnet's empire.
+The Akron Civic Theatre opened in 1929 as the Loewe's Theater, one of a number of jewels in the theater magnet's empire.
 The Moorish-style theater, designed by John Eberson, featured elaborate wood carvings, alabaster statuary, and European antiques.
-The theater was remodeled in 2001 and reopened as the Akron Civic Theater, part of the same group that includes Lock 3 amphitheater and E.J.
-Thomas Hall.
+The theater was remodeled in 2001 and reopened as the Akron Civic Theater.

-The Unionville Tavern, located in the Lake/Ashtabula County community of Unionville between Madison and Geneva, was built as a log cabin in 1798 and converted to a two-story inn and tavern between 1815 and 1820.
-The white frame building was a stagecoach stop along the old Indian trail and hosted many a Civil War era party in the second-floor ballroom.
+The Unionville Tavern, located between Madison and Geneva, was built as a log cabin in 1798 and was converted to a two-story inn and tavern between 1815 and 1820.
+The white frame building was a stagecoach stop along the old Indian trail and hosted many Civil War-era parties in the second-floor ballroom.

-The Unionville Tavern operated as a bar and restaurant for years and is fondly remembered by area residents.
-The site closed in 2003.
+The Unionville Tavern, which preservationists are working to restore, operated as a bar and restaurant for years and closed in 2003.